-In the Company's solo statements dated September 30, 2018, the Company presents a negative cash flow from current activity totalling approximately \$12,361 (and approximately \$7,108 negative cash flow from current activity for the corresponding period last year).
-The Company presents in the solo statements a negative cash flow of \$7,983 from operations for the three month period ended September 30, 2018 compared to a negative cash outflow of \$4,089 recorded in the corresponding period last year.
+In the Company's solo statements as at December 31, 2018, the Company presents a negative cash flow from current activity totalling approximately \$8,449 (and \$8,644 negative cash flow from current activity for the corresponding period last year).
 The Company anticipates that in the future it could present a negative cash flow from current activity in its solo reports as the majority of the Company's activity in Canada and the United States is carried out by means of subsidiaries.